gdeest/ocaml-isl/README.md

 ocaml-isl
 =========

-OCaml bindings for the Integer Set Library.
+OCaml bindings for the Integer Set Library (v0.13).

+## Status
+These bindings should be considered pre-alpha quality.
+As of now, they only offer a very thin layer over a fraction of ISL features.
+Bugs should be expected, and the API is likely to change to provide higher-level abstractions.
+Missing features will be added over time, as I either find a way to generate them automatically or take the time to write the bindings myself.

-# Examples
+## Examples

-## Basic usage:
+### Basic usage:
 ```ocaml
 (* Create a new module with a unique context. *)
 module IIsl = Isl.Make (struct